julienberman/Election-Analytics/content/post/blog-post-2/index.md

 The aggregation process proceeded in two steps.
 To start, I actually disaggregated the indicator for the S&P 500 closing price.
 Unfortunately, I wasn't able to find a monthly time series for this (could it potentially be in our future @Matthew?), so I assumed that the closing price for each of the three months of a given quarter was simply equal to that quarter's average closing price.
 Then, I wrote three separate aggregation functions.
 The first function, which I coin "rate aggregation," measures the percent change of a given economic indicator between period `\(t_1\)` and period `\(t_2\)`, measured in the number of months in the election cycle before the election, with `\(-47 \leq t_1, t_2 \leq 0\)` as parameters that must be manually manipulated during model training.
 The second function does the same thing, but takes the average value of the indicator in that time period.
 The third function calculates the percent change of the indicator, then subtracts off the average percent change of the indicator for all periods of length `\(t_2 - t_1 + 1\)` in that election cycle.
 In other words, `\(5\%\)` job growth in the period before the election seems great, but it might be terrible compared to the `\(10\%\)` job growth throughout the two years prior.

-Once I aggregated all the economic indicators, I then standardized them, roughly matching moments (means and variances).
+Once I aggregated all the economic indicators, I then standardized them, roughly matching moments (means and variances) so that they have roughly equal influence on the outcome variable.

 Finally, we are ready for the regressions.
 Remember, for the electoral college predictions, I run three regressions in sequence.
 The first regression predicts the current year's elasticity from the previous years:
 $$